linroger/FinanceCompendium/III. Markets and Institutions/Market Structure/Modern Financial Markets and Institutions/Chapter 04 Insurance pensions and collective investments.md

 Source: BlackRock

-BlackRock estimated there were 515 swap-based ETFs with assets of  $101.9bn at the end of 2009, compared to 314 physically based ETFs with$ 125bn of assets.
+BlackRock estimated there were 515 swap-based ETFs with assets of  \$101.9bn at the end of 2009, compared to 314 physically based ETFs with\$ 125bn of assets.

 The first ever ETF, the Toronto 35 Index Participation Fund, was created in March 1990.
 "Today, there is a growing fan club who cite ETFs as one of the greatest financial innovations of the past two decades," said Ms Fuhr.